ivy-llc/ivy/docs/partial_source/deep_dive/9_function_wrapping.rst

 Following are some of the wrapping functions currently used:

-#.  `inputs_to_native_arrays`_ : This wrapping function converts all :code:`ivy.Array` instances in the arguments
+#.  `inputs_to_native_arrays`_ : This wrapping function converts all :class:`ivy.Array` instances in the arguments
-    to their :code:`ivy.NativeArray` counterparts, based on the :ref:`Backend Setting` before calling the function.
+    to their :class:`ivy.NativeArray` counterparts, based on the :ref:`Backend Setting` before calling the function.
-#.  `inputs_to_ivy_arrays`_ : This wrapping function converts all :code:`ivy.NativeArray` instances in the arguments
+#.  `inputs_to_ivy_arrays`_ : This wrapping function converts all :class:`ivy.NativeArray` instances in the arguments
-    to their :code:`ivy.Array` counterparts, based on the :ref:`Backend Setting` before calling the function.
+    to their :class:`ivy.Array` counterparts, based on the :ref:`Backend Setting` before calling the function.
-#.  `outputs_to_ivy_arrays`_ : This wrapping function converts all :code:`ivy.NativeArray` instances in the outputs
+#.  `outputs_to_ivy_arrays`_ : This wrapping function converts all :class:`ivy.NativeArray` instances in the outputs
-    to their :code:`ivy.Array` counterparts, based on the :ref:`Backend Setting` before calling the function.
+    to their :class:`ivy.Array` counterparts, based on the :ref:`Backend Setting` before calling the function.
-#.  `to_native_arrays_and_back`_ : This wrapping function converts all :code:`ivy.Array` instances in the arguments
+#.  `to_native_arrays_and_back`_ : This wrapping function converts all :class:`ivy.Array` instances in the arguments
-    to their :code:`ivy.NativeArray` counterparts, calls the function with those arguments and then converts the :code:`ivy.NativeArray` instances in the output back to :code:`ivy.Array`.
-This wrapping function is heavily used because it enables achieving the objective of ensuring that every ivy function could accept an :code:`ivy.Array` and return an :code:`ivy.Array`, making it independent of the :ref:`Backend Setting`.
+    to their :class:`ivy.NativeArray` counterparts, calls the function with those arguments and then converts the :class:`ivy.NativeArray` instances in the output back to :class:`ivy.Array`.
+This wrapping function is heavily used because it enables achieving the objective of ensuring that every ivy function could accept an :class:`ivy.Array` and return an :class:`ivy.Array`, making it independent of the :ref:`Backend Setting`.
 #.  `infer_dtype`_ : This wrapping function infers the `dtype` argument to be passed to a function based on the
     array arguments passed to it.
 If :code:`dtype` is explicitly passed to the function, then it is used directly.
 This wrapping function could be found in functions from the `creation submodule`_ such as `zeros`_ where we then